Valdivia culture: Influences on Valdivia culture

-In the 1970s, what is believed widely to be conclusive evidence refuting the diffusion theory was found at the Valdivia type-site, as older pottery and artifacts were found below these excavations.
-Researchers found what is called San Pedro pottery, pre-dating Phase A and the Valdivia style.
-It was more primitive.
-Some researchers believe pottery may have been introduced by people from northern Colombia, where comparably early pottery was found at the Puerto Hormiga archaeological site.
+In the 1970s, what is believed widely to be conclusive evidence refuting an interpretation using the diffusion theory was found at the Valdivia type-site, as older pottery and artifacts demonstrating progressive development were found below the initial excavations.
+Researchers found what is called "San Pedro" pottery that was more primitive, pre-dating "Phase A" and the Valdivia style.

+Some researchers speculate that pottery may have been introduced into the Valdivia culture by people from northern Colombia, where comparably early pottery was found at the Puerto Hormiga archaeological site.
 In addition, they think that the maize at Valdivia was likely introduced by people living closer to Meosamerica, where it was domesticated.
 Other pottery remains of the San Pedro style were found at sites about 5.6 miles (9 km) up the river valley.

-Additional research at both several coastal sites, including San Pablo, Real Alto, and Salango, and Loma Alta, Colimes, and San Lorenzo del Mate inland have resulted in a major rethinking of Valdivian culture.
+Additional research at both several coastal sites, including San Pablo, Real Alto, and Salango, as well as Loma Alta, Colimes and San Lorenzo del Mate inland have resulted in a major rethinking of Valdivian culture.
 It has been reclassified as representing a "tropical forest culture" with a riverine settlement focus.
-There has been major re-evaluation of nearly every aspect of its culture.
+There has been major re-evaluation of nearly every aspect of the Valdivian culture.

-Furthermore, research suggests that Valdivian culture was also engaged with maritime trade with populations in present-day Mexico.
+Furthermore, further research suggests that Valdivian culture was also engaged with maritime trade with populations in present-day Mexico.